-Soil bulk samples were collected to determine the California Bearing Ratio (CBR) value to be used for our pavement design recommendations.
-The locations at which the CBR bulk samples were taken are indicated on the Boring Location Plan in Appendix A. We performed CBR tests at three compaction levels (i.e. 90%, 95% and 100% for a total of three (two (2) CBR tests) on each sample location.
-Based on laboratory test results, CBR values of about 1.85 and 2.55 percent were obtained for the existing untreated subgrade compacted to at least 95 percent of the maximum dry density determined in accordance with ASTM D 698.
+Two soil bulk samples were collected to determine the California Bearing Ratio (CBR) value to be used for our pavement design recommendations.
+The location at which the CBR bulk sample was taken is indicated in the Boring Location Plan in Appendix A. We performed the CBR tests at three compaction levels (i.e., 90%, 95%, and 100%).
+Based on laboratory test results, CBR values of about 2.25 and 3.35 percent were obtained for the existing untreated subgrade compacted to at least 95 percent of the maximum dry density determined in accordance with ASTM D 698.
 TTL recommends that a CBR value of 2.0 percent be used to represent the pavement subgrade conditions at this site.
-There are a number of published correlations relating CBR to the Resilient Modulus (M_R).
-In our report, we used a M_R (psi) = 2555 (CBR)^{0.64}, to convert CBR to MR.
+There are a number of published correlations relating CBR to the Resilient Modulus (MR).
+In accordance with the COSA and Bexar County design guidelines, we used a Resilient Modulus (MR) = 1,500 times the CBR in psi, to convert CBR to MR.